jayvib/valhalla-tech-exam/README.md

     https://golang.org/dl/

-Step 2: Run command below:
+Step 2: Run command below to build the five problem.
+The executable
+        file will be stored in bin/ directory.

     make build -s

-  This will build the executables and stores in bin/ directory